My Forever Son: Grief and Healing After Losing a Child to Suicide

 Healing Through Carrying Pain and Love Together

-Now, thirteen years later, my love for my son and my ache of missing him have joined together.
+Now, fourteen years later, my love for my son and my ache of missing him have joined together.
 My ache is my love, and I have grown accustomed to carrying the weight.
 I have moved forward in my life.
 Not moved on, for that implies I left something, someone, behind.
 Dylan is always with me.
 Nudging me to smile at the little things in life.
 The silly antics of my two rescue kittens.
 The depth and brilliance of my gardens–flowers, shrubs, trees, a water pond.
 He reminds me how precious life is.
 How fragile.

 My Forever Son Reminds Me How Precious Life Is.
 How Fragile.